 Almost half of managers surveyed (48%) stated that attitude – including genuine care for others and a willingness to learn and adapt – held a higher relative importance than technical skills in recruitment.
 The 1,000 employees surveyed were less sure about what the needed to demonstrate, with only 31% believing that managers find attitude most important.

 Jo Causon, CEO of The Institute of Customer Service commented:

-‘Our research shows that organisations who are clear about their purpose and who recruit for attitude and cultural fit, will attract and retain talent far more effectively.
+“Our research shows that organisations who are clear about their purpose and who recruit for attitude and cultural fit, will attract and retain talent far more effectively.
 We need to challenge the traditional methods of recruitment, along with the changing nature and role of work in our economy.
 With employment levels remaining high, customer needs evolving and relatively low growth, businesses who fail to recruit, develop and engage talent will struggle to survive.
 We need to think differently about how meaningful work connects employees, customers and organisations.”

 For further information please contact:

 Marketing & Communications Director, The Institute of Customer Service

 The Institute of Customer Service is the UK’s leading authority on customer experience.
 The Institute is a membership body with a community of 450 organisational members and over 3,000 individual members.

 It helps businesses align strategy, processes and culture to drive better business performance.